rogerfachini/PythonCacheServer/README.md

 dumpURLs = logDir+'/listAllURL.txt' <---This file stores a list of files that are known to exist

 downloadFilesOnStartup = True  <---Will attempt to download files that it does not have and are listed in dumpURLs on startup

-logLevel = [0,1,2,3,4]      <---If the message's level is in this list, it will be printed to console